 So there you have the three very distinct materials for your garden shed.
 That is a good thing to keep in mind as we explore what other issues you need to consider.

-These days you can buy a shed in a whole variety of sizes.
+You can buy sheds in a whole variety of sizes.
 It all depends what you want to do with your shed.
 If it is just to store a few items, then a smaller shed will be suffice.
 If however you have bigger items to store such as lawnmowers, kid's bikes etc, then you will need to scale up.

 Many men also want to turn their shed into a workshop with a workshop or a bench.
 For that you will need at least a 8 x 6 feet shed.

-Trust me, I have seen people buying small sheds, and they are filled to capacity very quickly.
+Trust use, we have seen people buying small sheds, and they are filled to capacity very quickly.
 Just think if you have a toddler, then think bikes, cars, sand pits etc and you will understand.

-There are many so I have listed the most popular below.
+There are many so we have listed the most popular below.
 All measurements are in feet:

 - 4 x 3